JaekwonJo/league-of-english/README.md

 ## Project Roadmap

-### Latest Update (2025-09-26)
+### Latest Update (2025-09-27)
-- Focused on resilience for the summary/grammar batch flow: caching/fallbacks, automated template tests, and migrating the remaining CSAT generators onto manual-driven prompts.
+- Retired the rule-based fallbacks in planning docs so every problem type targets API-only generation.
+- Outlined the smart cache/exposure ledger and fast report triage flow to keep students on fresh, high-quality items.
-- Synced PROJECT_STATE.md and BUILDLOG.md so the new priorities are clear for the team.
+- Synced PROJECT_STATE.md and BUILDLOG.md so teammates share the same checklist for today.

 | Step | Description | Status |
 |------|-------------|--------|